 If you think about it, taxes are a bit of a beautiful symbiotic relationship.
 One taxpayer’s expense is another’s income: Payroll, for example, is an expense to a business and income to an individual.

 While individuals are limited to a narrow number of types of expenses they can deduct (general home ownerships, charitable contributions, and certain medical expenses), deductions for business expenses are actually even more liberal (but must be purely related to the business—no mixing business and personal!)

 Tax-deductible business expenses offer a great way for businesses to reduce their tax liability, especially for early-stage companies that are in spending mode as a way to aggressively scale each year.
 This is why a tax strategy is so key to consider when choosing your business’s accounting method: accrual or cash.
 Cash basis taxpayers have leeway to determine the timing of their income and expense for each calendar year while accrual basis taxpayers may have the ability to accelerate expense and defer their income.

 Sidenote: This is just part of what you should consider when selecting your business’s accounting method.
-Need help?
-We’re good at that so give us a shout!)

 This guide provides answers to the basic questions entrepreneurs have about small business tax deductions.

 To be deductable, tax law requires, business expenses to be ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
 They also emphasize how important it is to keep the expenses you deduct as a business separate from your personal expenses (as a business owner), capital expenses, and any expenses that go toward the goods you sell (your cost of goods sold).

 In a previous article, we weeded through the IRS's website (as well as others) and to put together a list of 92 tax deductions every small business should know about (and 11 things that you definitely shouldn't try to deduct).
 That is a great place to start and see what relates back to your business.